xaxxon/MeteorRestTutorial/tutorial.md

 In this case, our template expects us to provide it with an array of posts in the `posts` variable.
 Meteor will iterate over and each element of the array and render an instance of the `Post` template we previously created.

-`>TemplateName` is the Spacebars instruction to render the template called `TemplateName`
+`{{>TemplateName}}` is the Spacebars instruction to render the template called `TemplateName`

-## Meteor and databases
-Meteor uses MongoDB (https://www.mongodb.org/) for its database.
-If you're not familiar with No-SQL databases, you basically just toss an object into them with whatever attributes you want on them.
-There is no need for any schema.
+## Database connections

 In Meteor, both the client and the server appear to have connections to the database.
 On the server, it works just as you'd expect.
 However, on the client, it's *complicated*.
 Obviously, you can't send the entire database to the every client - it would take forever and the bandwidth usage would be astronomical.
 To manage this, the client must subscribe to certain feeds the server provides.
 This will populate the collection on the client side with only the necessary data for the templates to be rendered.
 The thing to keep in mind, however, is that getting the data to the client is asynchronous.
 After you ask for the data to be sent to the client, you have to make sure it's done before you start using it.

-## Create server code to manage our database

-Mongo divides data into multiple sections called "collections".
-We will have a collection called "posts" for our blog posts.
-Since both our client and our server will need access to these collections, we need to define the variable somewhere they can both see.
+Since both our client and our server will need access to the collections in our database, the code to access our collections needs to be available to both.
 Create a subdirectory called `shared`.
-(Shared is not a special name, but any directory that't not "client" or "server" is sent to both, shared ends up being shared.)
+(Shared is not a special name, but any directory that't not "client" or "server" is sent to both, so `shared` ends up being shared.)

 ```bash
 > mkdir shared